CorruptedPixl/integration4/DEMO/fingerprint-js-demo/README.md

 ![Fingerprint.js Demo](./fingerprintjs-demo.gif)

 A temporary live demo is available at [demo.cpixl.com](https://cpixl.com/int4-fingerprint-demo)

+This demo shocases the tracking abilities of fingerprint.js and tests integration with React, Next.js, and deployment on Cloudflare Pages.
+Everything worked perfectly so this is ready to implement into the main app.

 ## Try it yourself